Switch (Golden Earring album): Trivia

-Kill Me (Ce Soir) was covered by Iron Maiden as a B side on their 1990 single "Holy Smoke".
+"Kill Me (Ce Soir)" was covered by Iron Maiden as a B-side of their 1990 single "Holy Smoke".

-On the Dutch pressing, MCA-2139, that was marketed in Europe, the Side 2 label has the song lists double printed.
+On the Dutch pressing (MCA-2139) that was marketed in Europe, the Side 2 label has the song lists double printed.
 A slight offset is very noticeable.
 It is unknown how many of these 'double prints' were sold before the manufacturer caught the error.